 e.
 Your board member application form.
 (See below.)

-7. If you remain open to proceeding, you will then electronically submit the application form to the Board Chair.
+7. If you remain open to proceeding, please then electronically submit the application form below to the Board Chair.

-8. The Board Chair will then forward your application form to the other board members, and an existing board member (preferably one who does not yet know the candidate) will be assigned to informally interview you.
+8. The Board Chair will then forward your application form to the other board members, and a current board member (preferably one who does not yet know you) will be asked to informally interview you.
 You are encouraged to ask any questions you might have about YES! or about serving on the YES! board of directors.
-Ideally, this interview takes place in person.
-If a direct meeting is not possible, a phone or video conversation is arranged.
+Ideally, this interview takes place in person, but if a direct meeting is not practical, a phone or video conversation is arranged.

-10. Upon ratification, you are asked to submit this Covenant Agreement.
+10. Following ratification, you are asked to submit this Covenant Agreement.